The legacy of Stuart Scott and memories of his 2014 ESPYS speech

 ‘Live.
 Fight like hell.
 And when you get too tired to fight then lay down and rest and let somebody else fight for you.’

-Four years ago, Stuart Scott delivered a heartfelt moment when he accepted the Jimmy V Perseverance Award at the 2014 ESPYS for his courageous fight against cancer.
+Five years ago, Stuart Scott delivered a heartfelt moment when he accepted the Jimmy V Perseverance Award at the 2014 ESPYS for his courageous fight against cancer.
 The longtime sports anchor died Jan.
 4, 2015, at the age of 49.